Unmarried Couples

 Cohabiting couples do not share the same rights or protections as those who are married / in a civil partnership.

 If there is a dispute regarding ownership or share of property on the breakdown of a relationship, a civil claim can be made under the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
-These claims are often difficult to entangle, and each case is fact specific – what did the parties intend?
+These claims are often difficult to entangle, and each case is fact specific.

 The court’s powers are quite narrow – it can order the sale of the property, declare the parties beneficial shares in the property, and make orders by way of an account/ compensatory orders.